Aladin (film): Critical response

-Taran Adarsh's one star review for Bollywood Hungama stated "On the whole, ALADIN is a terrible waste of a terrific opportunity.
+Taran Adarsh's one star review for Bollywood Hungama stated, "On the whole, ALADIN is a terrible waste of a terrific opportunity.
 Hugely disappointing!."
-Mayank Shekhar of Hindustan Times stated "At 65, Amitabh Bachchan's on-screen presence is likely to get scarcer with age.
+Mayank Shekhar of Hindustan Times stated, "At 65, Amitabh Bachchan's on-screen presence is likely to get scarcer with age.
 Audiences are still interested in his work.
-If only he wouldn’t green-light unbelievable, hollow, expensive rubbish that’d be pelted on us merely because, he said yes.
-Kaveree Bamzai writing for India Today said "Despite the Rs 80 crore of special effects wasted on the film, Aladin has neither magic nor is it magical."
+If only he wouldn't green-light unbelievable, hollow, expensive rubbish that'd be pelted on us merely because, he said yes."
+Kaveree Bamzai of India Today wrote, "Despite the Rs 80 crore of special effects wasted on the film, Aladin has neither magic nor is it magical."